PalisadoesFoundation/talawa-api/docs/docs/docs/getting-started/operation.md

     sudo su $USER -
     ```

-5. Build the docker devcontainer
+5. Build and start the docker devcontainer

     ```
-    devcontainer build --workspace-folder .
+    devcontainer up  --workspace-folder . --config .devcontainer/default/devcontainer.json
     ```

-6. When the build is complete, the last line of the output should be:

-    ```
-    {"outcome":"success","imageName":"talawa-api"}
-    ```

-7. Start the docker devcontainer

-    ```
-    devcontainer up --workspace-folder .
-    ```

-8. When the container startup is complete, the last lines of output should look like this:
+6. When the container startup is complete, the last lines of output should look like this:

     ```
     ...